AndreasLill/biztalk-xslt-transform-context/README.md

 ## How To Use

-Before the pipeline component executes the XSLT transformation it reads each line for any occurrences of "msxsl:ReadContext()" in the XSLT document.
+Before the pipeline component executes the XSLT transformation it reads each line for any occurrences of "msxsl:ReadContext" in the XSLT document.

 The first argument of ReadContext is the name of the context property.